 This is the most common question David was asked at signings.
 The answer depends upon when one decides a painting begins.
 Is it when the idea begins to take shape or when the brush first meets the canvas?
 Some ideas arrived suddenly while others percolated for weeks, months, or even years.
 When they finally arrived fully formed, the actual painting was achieved remarkably quickly.
 While a typical 18"x24" painting might have been completed in a week, some of his finest paintings were finished in less than a day.
 Drawings, incidentally, often took as long to produce as paintings of similar narrative complexity.

 David was born in Leicester, UK and moved to Oregon (in the U.S.) at the age of three.
-He lived in the same vibrant neighborhood (the Hawthorne District) for the remainder of his life and hade a close relationship with his mother who lived just a few blocks away.
+He lived in the same vibrant neighborhood (the Hawthorne District) for the remainder of his life and had a close relationship with his mother who lived just a few blocks away.
 (She outlived him but died in April 2017.)

-For the last twenty years of his life, he was involved with Wendy Ice (his agent and publisher).
+For the last twenty-two years of his life, David was involved with Wendy Ice (his agent and publisher).
 Wendy and David met when he asked her to model for him.
 They finally married nineteen and a half years later on New Year's Eve, 2013 (during the Alice Kickstarter campaign.)

-David and Wendy shared their 1908 home with two rabbits who lived in David’s art studio (Rupert Quincy and Chloe) and their company mascot (Pip), a giant tortoise.
+David and Wendy shared their 1908 Portland, Oregon home with two rabbit muses who lived in David’s art studio (Rupert Quincy and Chloe) and their company mascot (Pip), a giant tortoise.
 Rupert Quincy and Chloe were true muses for David.
 You may see photos of them by visiting Facebook and searching by "Rupert Quincy."
-This is Rupert:
+This was Rupert.:

 If you happen to be in Lincoln City, Oregon, drop into Bob’s Beach Books to see a large collection of original Delamare paintings.
 There are also paintings at the National Center for Children’s Illustrated Literature in Abilene, Texas.

-Actually, children's book illustrations make up a relatively small portion of David's work.
+Children's book illustrations made up a relatively small portion of David's work.
 His most common subject was the human figure and he was probably best known for his mermaids and fairies.
-To see a cross-section of subjects (all converted to sepia for this presentation) view this carnival slideshow.
+To see a quick cross-section of subjects (all converted to sepia for this presentation) view this carnival slideshow.
 (For best view on a cell phone, turn your device horizontally.
 To view in full-screen mode, tap on the broken square symbol in the lower right corner of the video.)